 In the second year, you will experience practical training in the form of an internship worth 20 credits.
 The remaining 40 credits will be devoted to your Graduation Project, which also incorporates a literature review.

-Systems and Control is a Master’s programme run by the 4TU.Federation, a collaboration between the Netherlands’ four leading universities of technology: the University of Twente, Delft University of Technology, Eindhoven University of Technology and Wageningen Research University.
-This federation maximizes innovation by combining and concentrating the strengths of all four universities in research, education and knowledge transfer.
-Three of the four universities offer a largely identical core programme and you are free to choose a specialization at any of the three, enabling you to benefit fully from each university’s specific strengths.
+Systems and Control is a Master’s run by the 4TU.Federation, a collaboration between the Netherlands’ four leading universities of technology: the University of Twente, Delft University of Technology, Eindhoven University of Technology and Wageningen Research University.
+This federation maximises innovation by combining and concentrating the strengths of all four universities in research, education and knowledge transfer.
+Three of the four universities offer a largely identical core programme and you are free to choose a specialisation at any of the three, enabling you to benefit fully from each university’s specific strengths.
 You will enrol at one university, but the 4TU programme gives you access to the facilities of all three and the opportunity (but not the obligation) to take courses at all three universities.
-4TU programmes also make use of video lectures to minimize travel time.
+4TU programmes also make use of video lectures to minimise travel time.